+A visit to our glasshouse is an inspiration at any time of the year.
 Houseplants in their many forms breathe life into interiors.
 It's been proven that the addition of plants in the house creates a sense of well-being and also adds humidity to dry, centrally-heated homes in winter.

-Some plants are even said to clean pollutants from the air, including Ivy, Pothos and Snake plants.
+Some plants are even said to clean pollutants from the air.
 Not only do indoor plants provide health benefits, they make a house a home.